 “Our question is does it have to be like this?
 Although the NHS and Kasper’s doctors are amazing, his treatment is quite standard and we want to change that by pushing the research, breakthroughs, funding and advances forward so that young patients and their cancers can be analysed individually, and then treated accordingly,” Oonah adds.

 “The knowledge is there but these children are not necessarily getting the treatment that could be made available,” she adds.

 Alongside the charity album, Year 11 pupils at Magdalen College School have raised thousands of pounds for the Childhood Cancer Research Trust via a sponsored bike ride and charity football match, in aid of their friend and classmate.

 “The response has already been amazing but the more people we can get involved the better,” Kasper’s father James adds.

 And as he plays me the new album and the two boys voices soar high above us, the poignancy of the occasion, and the ability of music to move us and take us somewhere else, seems terribly fitting.

-LOVE IS. will launch on 17 July 2021 and is available to purchase from http://www.ordinarychild.co/shop for £15 as well as Amazon.
+LOVE IS. is available to purchase here: https://www.ordinarychild.co/shop/love-is-cd/ for £15 as well as Amazon.
 All proceeds will go to the Childhood Cancer Research Trust.